kaarthiks24/kaarthiks24.github.io/aboutme.md

 My name is Kaarthik Senthil Kumar.
 I have the following qualities:

 - I love python
-- I interested in Data science
+- I am interested in Data science

 What else do you need?